-Soulja Boy’s House Robbed, $20K In Cash And Valuables Gone — Is Theft Connected To Chris Brown Feud?
+Soulja Boy’s House Robbed, $20K In Cash And Valuables Gone

 Not to be outdone, Chris Brown got in contact with Mike Tyson, who has agreed to train him for the match.
 Tyson even doubled down on his support of Chris, dropping a diss track aimed at Soulja earlier this week.

 Somehow, 50 Cent got involved and was said to be putting the fight together.
-He was reportedly the organizer of the whole event but that might soon be changing.
-The Game’s manager, Wack 100, recently came out and said that Mayweather isn’t controlling the bout and it can be assumed that 50 isn’t either.
+He was reportedly the organizer of the whole event, but that might soon be changing.
+The Game’s manager, Wack 100, recently said that Mayweather isn’t controlling the bout, and it can be assumed that 50 isn’t either.

-The fight was originally said to be happening in Las Vegas but has been moved to Dubai according to XXL Magazine.
+The fight was originally said to be happening in Las Vegas but has been moved to Dubai, according to XXL Magazine.
 Both Soulja Boy and Chris Brown refused to take a drug test prior to fighting in Vegas, which is standard, so for that reason and probably a few others, they were not going to get a sanctioned fight in Sin City.

 Wack 100 said that 50 Cent is not needed for the fight.
 He also said that 50 and Floyd Mayweather Jr. were not needed.